mit-crpg/OpenMOC/docs/source/usersguide/input.rst

     # Subdivide the moderator region into 16 angular sectors
     moderator.setNumSectors(16)

-The pin cell materials are illustrated on the left below, while the flat source regions with 3 equal volume rings and 12 sectors in the fuel, and 16 sectors in the moderator, are displayed on the right.
+The plots shown below illustrate the pin cell material layout (left) and flat source region layout (right) where the flat source regions have been discretized using 3 equal volume rings and 12 sectors in the fuel and 16 sectors in the moderator.

 .. _figure_pin_cell_fsrs: